suixinsuo/olympus-protocol/docs/OlympusFund.md

      returns(bool) ;
 ```
 #### &emsp;Description
-> Invest Index by sending ETH to the Index.
+> Invest in the fund by calling the invest function while sending Ether to the fund.
+If the whitelist is enabled, it will check if your address is in the investment whitelist.
+Furthermore, the parameters will also be sent to the risk provider for assessment.
 #### &emsp;Returns
-> Whether the function execute successfully or not.
+> Whether the function executed successfully or not.

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.